mkustov/css-cross-country/README.md

 Refactor the inline image in `.more` to be a background image, placed in the `top right` of the `.more` button.

 #### Image Crop
-Sometimes we'll need to present imagens among our content.
+Sometimes we need to present images among our content.
 Probably they will be idealized by our designs as in different sizes that they were shot.
 On those cases the recommended is to *never* apply resizing directly to the `inline img` once it could deform the images during the resize.
-Check below the wright and wrong way to do.
+Check below the right and wrong way to do.

 ##### WRONG WAY
 ```html